ryaka/rheakara/content/blog/hello-world.md

 * [Website content](https://github.com/ryaka/rheakara)
 * [Hugo theme used] (https://github.com/ryaka/mila)

-I warn you that there isn't really any documentation(at the time of this writing) but I do intent to add them.
-Feel free to use the theme if you'd like however I don't have any plans to offer support for the theme or any promises against breaking changes as I'm making changes to it along the way to fit my needs as they come.
+I warn you there isn't really any documentation(at the time of this writing) but I do intent to add them.
+Feel free to use the theme if you'd like however I don't have any plans to offer support or promises against breaking changes as I'm making changes to fit my needs as they arise.